DowncityDevdocs

 incoming platform message

--> observe auth metadata
+-> observe principal metadata

 -> load auth config

--> evaluate allow/block
+-> evaluate allow / block

 -> enqueue normalized message if allowed